(303) 772-3711 x110

 Units of Study

 All homework is listed on the calendar.
 Just click on a date.

-- Math: We will learn about equivalent fractions, area, perimeter, time, and temperature.
+- Math: We will learn about measurement and geometry.
 We will continue to work on multiplication fluency.

 - Ch.
 16 Time and Temperature

 - Science: We will be studying astronomy.
 What is a constellation?
 What are the names of the planets in our solar system?
 What is the difference between a solar system and the universe?

 - Social Studies: We will be studying the Early Spanish Exploration and Settlement of the N.W.
 Passage.